 The U-Turn Orbit’s low price, thoughtful design and numerous options for upgrades make it a smart choice when comparing it to turntables of relative quality and price.
 There are turntables out there for a similar price that offer options that the Orbit does not, but if you’re just jumping into the world of vinyl for the very first time, I think there’s a great chance that you’ll be incredibly happy with the U-Turn Orbit as your new turntable.

-- If you enjoyed reading this article, please bookmark Devoted to Vinyl.
-We hope to see you again.
+- If you enjoyed reading this article, please check out our Devoted to Vinyl Facebook page.

 You Might Also Like:

 - What’s the Best Phono Preamp Under $500?

 - Where to Sell Vinyl Records Online to Make Money?

 - What’s the Best Amp for a Turntable?

 - What are the Best Turntable Needles to Buy?